IsaiahPressman/kaggle-lux-2024/write-up.md

 - There is fog of war, meaning that players cannot see beyond a small area around each of their ships, so you don't know what your opponent is doing, except for right near your ships.
 - The map is procedurally generated, so the location of the points, obstacles, and energy field varies from game to game.
 - Some of the rules themselves vary from game to game, though never within a given 5-match set.
-So, for example, the cost to move or the effectiveness of the lasers may vary from one game to the next, but will be fixed for the matches within that game.
+So, for example, the cost to move or the effectiveness of the lasers (known in-game as sap actions) may vary from one game to the next, but will be fixed for the matches within that game.
 It's up to the players to figure out exactly which parameters they're playing with over the course of the game.

 Most of the code to run the simulation in Rust is straightforward, but the interesting part was ensuring its correctness.
 This was made more difficult by the fact that the rules engine changed somewhat over the course of the competition, mainly due to a large mid-competition rules change.
-In order to make sure as best as I could that my simulation matched the real one, I wrote two types of tests: small unit tests to check that the individual components of the simulation worked as expected, and larger integration tests where I checked that my simulation matched the real one over a range of seeds.
+In order to make sure as best as I could that my simulation matched the real one, I wrote two types of tests: smaller unit tests to check that the individual components of the simulation worked as expected, and larger integration tests where I checked that my simulation matched the real one over a range of seeds.
-This way, when the rules changed, if I missed any changes, the tests failed and alerted me to the issue.
+This way when the rules changed, if I missed any changes, the tests failed and alerted me to the issue.

-I figured that a test-driven approach would be helpful, but it still surprised me and greatly exceeded my expectations.
+I figured that a test-driven approach would be helpful, but it greatly exceeded my expectations.
 Not only did I spend no time debugging the simulation once the tests were passing, but I also found and was able to quickly help fix a few bugs in the competition rules engine itself.
-Though writing code in such a methodical fashion slowed me down at first, the time spent absolutely paid for itself in the long run, which was exciting.
+Though writing code in such a methodical fashion slowed me down at first, the time spent absolutely paid for itself in the long run.

 ## Feature engineering and action masking

-I wrote all the feature engineering code in Rust as well, so that it would not be a bottleneck and would be easily parallelized.
+I wrote all the feature engineering code in Rust as well, so that it would not be a bottleneck.
 I separated the features into four types along two lines: global vs. spatial, and temporal vs. nontemporal.
-- Global features included features that didn't have a spatial component, such as my and opponent's score, known rules, inferred rules, and the current step.
+- Global features included features that were not associated with any particular location on the map, such as my and opponent's score, known rules, inferred rules, and the current step.
 - Spatial features included features like my ships, opponent ships, relic nodes, known point tiles, and the value of the energy field.
 - Temporal features were features that changed over time, such as my and opponent's ships, or my and my opponent's score.
 - Nontemporal features were features that either didn't change over time, such as relic node locations and known rules, or features features that I felt it wasn't necessary to provide a history of, such as the energy field or asteroid and nebula movements.
-I'll note here that though I didn't provide a _history_ of asteroid and nebula positions, I did provide the model with the predicted future locations, once they were known.
+I'll note here that though I didn't provide a history of asteroid and nebula positions, I did provide the model with the predicted future locations, once they were known.

 For all temporal features, I tracked a history of the last 10 observations which I combined with their nontemporal counterparts.
 More details of how the features were fed to the model can be found in the model architecture section.